What is Childhood Obesity?

 Food portions also play an important role in the unhealthy diet patterns that have evolved.
 The prevalence of “super size” options and “all you can eat” buffets create a trend in overeating.
 Combined with a lack of physical activity, children are consuming more and burning off less.

-Children and adolescents that come from lower-income homes are at greater risk of being obese.
+Children and adolescents that come from lower-income homes are at greater risk of being affected by obesity.
 This is a result of several factors that influence behaviors and activities.

 Lower-income children cannot always afford to partake in extracurricular activities, resulting in a decrease in physical activity.
 In addition, families who struggle to pay bills and make a living often opt for convenience foods, which are higher in calories, fat and sugar.